UACalc/AlgebraFiles/Bergman/README.md

 Bergman and DeMeo observed that if A is a finite CIB such that V(A) omits tct type 5 (2-elt semilattice), then the polynomial clone of A contains an edge term.
 So in this case CSP(A) is tractable.
-(Keith Kearnes subsequently showed how to extend this and prove that, for such algebras, V(A) is actually congruence modular.)
+Keith Kearnes subsequently showed how to extend this and prove that, for such algebras, V(A) is actually congruence permutable.

 We want to show that all finite CIB's yield tractable CSP's.
 Because of the above mentioned observations, we focus on tractability of finite CIB's